Vegan Orange Cake

 Lastly, I increased the amount of icing sugar and water ever so slightly, to make a thicker icing for the topping.
 It really helped the orange zest to sit nicely on top, rather than sinking or blending into the icing.

-How to make vegan orange loaf
+How to make vegan orange drizzle loaf cake

 Step 1: